onekk/OKKCNC/README.md

 - "RmA" and "RmB" buttons to return to memorized postions

-- "RST" button that reset the code created in the editor and the mem positions.
+- "RST" button that reset the code created in the editor and the memA e memB positions.

+- a new Memory Panel, to store a number of memory position and (WIP) to pass them to memA and memB

 The "line" and "r_pt" functions send the appropriate code in the editor window.

 Main goals for the future are: